- News & events

 To fully understand the risks that climate change poses to their investee companies and portfolios, institutional investors cannot ignore the risks associated with agriculture, forestry and land use.

 With increasing production and use, and poor end-of-life management, there are many environmental and economic risks associated with plastics.
+There are also legal requirements companies must increasingly respond to.
+Finding solutions to these issues through new technologies, innovations and investments can create opportunities for investors.

 Water is a finite and shared resource.
 As well as being a basic human right and fundamental to healthy ecosystems, water is vital to the functioning of the global economy.